noirello/bonsai/docs/index.rst

 ======================

-PyLDAP is an LDAP module for Python 3, using OpenLDAP's libldap2 library on Linux, and the WinLDAP library on Microsoft Windows to handle communictaions with LDAP capable directory servers.
+PyLDAP is an LDAP module for Python 3, using OpenLDAP's libldap2 library on Linux, and the WinLDAP library on Microsoft Windows to handle communications with LDAP capable directory servers.
 The module main goal is to give a simple way to use the LDAP protocol as pythonic as it can be.

 .. warning::
-   The module is under development.
-Only blocking operations are implemented yet, and the module's architecture could change significantly.
+   The module is under development, therefore the module's architecture could change significantly.

 .. note::
+   The module compatibles with Python 3.3 or newer releases.
 There is no support for Python 2.7.6 or older releases.

 Contents: